BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ## **6\.
 The Basics of Programming**

 **// TODO - This has to be moved to a separate wiki page**
 // TODO - add something about commenting out code

+For modding Baldur's Gate we use the programming language `Lua`

 The following section is aimed towards people who have no programming knowledge.